iperkeno/KBS/notes.md

 3. `UPX tclkit` to compress it
 4. `runtime-kit -init-`  with function `setupvfs.tcl` with options - t`$(KIT_OPTS)` to `tclkit`

-TODO modificare basekit in mod da generare un basekit con upx e poi caricare le librerie a seconda della configurazione.
+TODO modificare basekit in modo da generare un basekit con upx e poi caricare le librerie a seconda della configurazione.

-TODO add in the kbs-config file the dependencies download; we can addd it in SOURCE case with `sudo apt-get install xxx-dev `
+TODO add in the kbs-config file the dependencies download; we can addd it in SOURCE case with `sudo apt-get install xxx-dev`